 Iris versicolor L.

-En: blue flag, iris, poison flag, larger blueflag, harlequin blueflag
+En: blue flag, wild iris, poison flag, harlequin blueflag, larger blueflag

 Iridaceae (Iris Family)

 General: A perennial forb of wet habitats with large, showy, purple flowers; plants to 1 m tall, with long narrow leaves and flowering stems arising from a thick rhizome.